Hard2bit

 Key points

-Pretexting creates a fabricated scenario (fake IT support, HR verification, vendor requests) to establish false trust and extract information or access
+Pretexting builds a fabricated scenario (fake IT support, HR verification, vendor request, regulatory audit) to establish false trust and extract information or access without triggering normal suspicion.

-Phishing and spear-phishing use deceptive emails to trick users into clicking malicious links or attachments; spear-phishing targets specific individuals with researched details
+Phishing and spear-phishing use deceptive emails or messages; spear-phishing targets specific individuals with researched details (project names, travel dates, colleagues) that make the message hard to distinguish from a legitimate one.

-Quid pro quo attacks promise services or benefits (IT support, software keys) in exchange for information or access
+Quid pro quo attacks promise services or benefits (IT support, licence keys, tax refunds) in exchange for information or access, exploiting reciprocity bias rather than fear.

-Authority-based attacks impersonate executives, law enforcement, or vendors with urgency to bypass approval workflows and security procedures
+Authority-based attacks impersonate executives, law enforcement, auditors or vendors with urgency to bypass approval workflows.
+Defence layers include mandatory out-of-band verification for payments, MFA with phishing-resistant factors, email authentication (SPF, DKIM, DMARC) and a culture that rewards reporting.

 Common mistakes